Commitment to Family Time

-One of the best things about skiing and snowboarding is that they are winter activities that the whole family can do together.
+One of the reasons to go skiing and snowboarding every winter is that the whole family can do together.
 At Whitefish Mountain Resort this family tradition has been passed on from generation to generation for more than 70 years.
 Families from near and far have chosen Whitefish as their “home mountain” because they love the mountain layout, the consistent snow and our friendly, welcoming employees.

-Whitefish Mountain Resort was ranked #1 for Overall Satisfaction, #2 in Value, #3 in Service as well as #4 Family Friendly Resort in the West by SKI Magazine readers in the 2019 Reader Survey.
+Whitefish Mountain Resort ranked #3 Resort in North America by SKI Magazine readers in the 2020 Reader Survey, and in the Top 10 in 12 categories including: #1 in Local Flavor, #2 in Value #4 in Service and Overall Satisfaction, and #7 Family Friendly.
 This honor comes as no surprise to local parents who consider the mountain their kids’ winter playground.
 Kid-friendly terrain and facilities help make the entire day enjoyable for everyone.
 From the warm and welcoming Kids Center to lessons in the Ski and Ride School, every child will love their time on the mountain.

 Parents also love that Whitefish Mountain Resort provides an affordable world-class ski experience with a natural, easy atmosphere in an uncrowded, laid-back, small-town setting.